tedneward/Azgaarnoth/Classes/Cleric/Light.md

 # Divine Domain: Light
+This domain is available to those who revere [Ehlonna](../../Religions/Pantheon/Ehlonna.md), ....

 ## Domain Spells
 Starting at 1st level, you gain domain spells at the cleric levels listed in the Light Domain Spells table.
 Once you gain a domain spell, you always have it prepared, and it doesn't count against the number of spells you can prepare each day.
 If you have a domain spell that doesn't appear on the cleric spell list, the spell is nonetheless a cleric spell for you.